mitre/data-owner-tools/README.md

 The script will create a file called `linkidtopatid.csv` with the mapping of LINK_IDs to PATIDs.

-## Notice

-Copyright 2020 The MITRE Corporation.

-Approved for Public Release; Distribution Unlimited.
-Case Number 19-2008

 # Data Owner Tools Executables
-Fork of https://github.com/mitre/data-owner-tools.
-All python files should conform to existing command line documentation.
-Command line and GUI tools should be interoperable.
+GUI versions of the command line tools are availible in the releases section.
+The GUI tools do not have any dependancies.
+Command line and GUI tools are interoperable.
 Executables built using pyinstaller version 4.2.
 Only Windows executables availible in releases.

 ## Basic End User Instructions:
 To use the garble tool, download GarbleExecutable.exe from: https://github.com/Sam-Gresh/data-owner-tools/releases/tag/v0.0.3.
 Optionally, create an output directory.
 Run the executable.
-Select the PII csv file, and the output directory, then click the Garble button.
-The garbled files will be created in the output directory.
+Select the PII csv file, and the secret file, then click the Garble button.
+Save the garbled file in your output directory.

 ## Change Log
 ### garble.py